Support your Patients with Behavior Change Strategies

 The health care team may select different strategies to provide education and support according to comfort level, experience and training, and feasibility for use of the strategy in their practice setting.
 Health care teams may need to use different communication skills in order to support patients getting started with their behavior change efforts and help them persist when they face barriers and challenges.
 For more information about how to implement multidisciplinary care, see NDEP’s Team-Based Care.

-NDEP’s Diabetes HealthSense for Health Care Professionals offers information and resources to improve expertise and skills surrounding behavior change.
-During patient encounters, health care teams can consider using the Diabetes HealthSense Make a Plan resource to help patients set goals and develop action plans.
-This resource can be used online or printed as a PDF.
-It helps patients identify:
+During patient encounters, health care teams can consider using NDEP’s Make a Plan (PDF, 98.67 KB) resource to help patients set goals and develop action plans.
+This resource helps patients identify:

 - What is important to their health and what has been getting in the way